cr4zymanz0r/LG_Buddy/README.md

 # LG Buddy
-Inspired by LG Companion for Windows (https://github.com/JPersson77/LGTVCompanion), LG Buddy is a set of scripts and service using https://github.com/chros73/bscpylgtv to turn LG WebOS TV's on and off automatically on startup and shutdown in Linux.
+Inspired by LG Companion for Windows (https://github.com/JPersson77/LGTVCompanion), LG Buddy is a set of scripts and service using https://github.com/chros73/bscpylgtv to turn LG WebOS TV's on and off automatically on startup, shutdown (but not reboot), sleep, and wake in Linux.

 # PREREQUISITES #